Steamboat: 19th century

 The American Robert Fulton was present at the trials of the Charlotte Dundas and was intrigued by the potential of the steamboat.
 While working in France, he corresponded with and was helped by the Scottish engineer Henry Bell, who may have given him the first model of his working steamboat.
 Fulton designed his own steamboat, which sailed along the River Seine in 1803.

+In May 1804, John Stevens would design and build a steamboat named the Little Juliana after his eldest daughter Juliana, it was the first powered vessel with a screw propeller propulsion system.

 Fulton later obtained a Boulton and Watt steam engine, shipped to America, where his first proper steamship was built in 1807, North River Steamboat (later known as Clermont), which carried passengers between New York City and Albany, New York.
 Clermont was able to make the 150 mi trip in 32 hours.
 The steamboat was powered by a Boulton and Watt engine and was capable of long-distance travel.
 It was the first commercially successful steamboat, transporting passengers along the Hudson River.

 In 1807 Robert L. Stevens began operation of the Phoenix, which used a high-pressure engine in combination with a low-pressure condensing engine.
 The first steamboats powered only by high pressure were the Aetna and Pennsylvania, designed and built by Oliver Evans.

-In October 1811 a ship designed by John Stevens, Little Juliana, would operate as the first steam-powered ferry between Hoboken and New York City.
+In October 1811 a ship designed by John Stevens, Juliana, would operate as the first steam-powered ferry between Hoboken and New York City.
 Stevens' ship was engineered as a twin-screw-driven steamboat in juxtaposition to Clermont's Boulton and Watt engine.
 The design was a modification of Stevens' prior paddle steamer Phoenix, the first steamship to successfully navigate the open ocean in its route from Hoboken to Philadelphia.

 In 1812, Henry Bell's PS Comet was inaugurated.
 The steamboat was the first commercial passenger service in Europe and sailed along the River Clyde in Scotland.

 The Margery, launched in Dumbarton in 1814, in January 1815 became the first steamboat on the River Thames, much to the amazement of Londoners.
 She operated a London-to-Gravesend river service until 1816, when she was sold to the French and became the first steamboat to cross the English Channel.
 When she reached Paris, the new owners renamed her Elise and inaugurated a Seine steamboat service.